-I, \\\\\\, have read and understand the Athletic Training Program/ Department of Athletic Training Guidelines Manual.
-I agree to abide by all of the guidelines stated therein during my matriculation through the Athletic Training Program.
-If I fail to adhere to guidelines set forth in this manual, I am aware that I may be disciplined in accordance with the College of Public Health and Temple University policies.
+I, , have read and understand the Athletic Training Program/ Department of Athletic Training G uidelines Manual.
+I agree to abide by all of the guidelines stated therein during my matriculation t hrough the Athletic Training Program.
+If I fail to adhere to guidelines set forth in this manual, I a m aware that I may be disciplined in accordance with the College of Public Health and Tem nple University policies.

-Student Signature
+Student Signature Date

-Please return this form to the Program Director by August 28th.
+Please return this form to the Program Director.
 Students who do not submit this form to the Program Director will be removed from their clinical education setting until the signed form is submitted.